google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

 ---

-# Predict Price of a House Using the Machine Learning Process
+# Predict the Price of a House Using the Machine Learning Process

 ![center](res/regression18.png)

 <!--
 Now we move onto step 2, which is to compute error/loss/cost.
 We calculate the error between the actual target values, and the forecasted values.
-The metric we use to calculated this error may be simple Euclidean distance, but there are other measures as well.
+The metric we use to calculate this error can be simple Euclidean distance, but there are other measures as well.
 We will talk about error/cost functions in a minute, but for now it's okay to think of the distance between the actual value and the forecasted value.

 Image Details:
 * [regression18.png](http://www.google.com): Copyright Google